 The King (Christian 5th) took inspiration from Versailles palace and made his works etch out forest roads that are ruler-straight.
-The forest roads get the pattern of a star and are surrounded by Baroque style squares.
+The forest roads get the pattern of a star and are surrounded by Baroque-style squares.

-Half in Denmark and half-out, the Faroe Islands is the home to self-governing Faroe’s.
-Sheer-cut and chiseled by the fusing Norwegian Sea, the raise petrified rocks of the Faroe Islands, the Northern Lights of the vaulting sky, the crashing waterfall and lush green grass atop the stones – now that’s some seriously legendary stuff.
+Half in Denmark and half out, the Faroe Islands is the home to self-governing Faroe’s.
+Sheer-cut and chiseled by the fusing Norwegian Sea, the raise petrified rocks of the Faroe Islands, the Northern Lights of the vaulting sky, the crashing waterfall, and lush green grass atop the stones – now that’s some seriously legendary stuff.

-Contrasting the deep blue-grey color of the waters of North Sea, the timber building painted bright makes Skagen a postcard location.
+Contrasting the deep blue-grey color of the waters of the North Sea, the timber building painted bright makes Skagen a postcard location.
 Seated right between dunes and Jutland beaches, Skagen has a long-standing relationship with the formidable North Sea, and a solitary lighthouse is a screaming testimony of that.

-And yes… those who are looking for fresh air, this northernmost Danish town is the place to be.
+And yes… for those who are looking for fresh air, this northernmost Danish town is the place to be.

-Almost every child has slept over a fairy tale story, and there couldn’t be a better place to visit than Odense – the birthplace of arguably world’s best teller of fairy tales – Hans Christian Andersen.
+Almost every child has slept over a fairy tale story, and there couldn’t be a better place to visit than Odense – the birthplace of arguably the world’s best teller of fairy tales – Hans Christian Andersen.

 There’s more than monuments and exhibitions honoring Hans.
 From Egeskov Castle’s trenches to gorgeous turrets, from strikingly beautiful Scandinavian low-rise homes to King Canute’s tomb – this Danish town is one of the most famous Denmark tourist attractions.

 The list is nowhere even close to being complete.
 There are many more attractive and thrilling places to visit in Denmark.
-The best thing to do is visit the country and experience its rich culture and natural beauty.
+The best thing to do is to visit the country and experience its rich culture and natural beauty.
 It will be worth every penny spent!